COPD, Emphysema, and Chronic Bronchitis: Obstructive Lung Disease

 A few people have a genetic problem that reduces their production of a protein called alpha-1 antitrypsin (AAT).
 AAT has the ability to block the action of elastase.
 This means that smokers who also have an AAT deficiency have an increased likelihood of developing COPD.
 Nonsmokers with an AAT deficiency have an increased risk of developing chronic obstructive lung disease, too.

 Anyone who has breathing problems or who suspects that they have COPD should visit a doctor.
 The doctor's diagnosis and treatment are vital.

 COPD Treatment: First, Stop Smoking

 Quitting smoking may be difficult for long-term smokers, who are most likely to develop chronic obstructive pulmonary disease.
 It's very important for reducing lung deterioration, however.
 A patient should use all the help available to end their smoking habit.
-Once they no longer smoke, the person can deal with the symptoms that have developed up to that time.
+Once they no longer smoke, the person should be able to deal with the symptoms that have developed up to that time.
 Of course, the best plan is to never start smoking or to quit before any symptoms of COPD appear.

-A person with COPD should consider getting an annual flu vaccine.
+A person with COPD should ask their doctor whether getting an annual flu vaccine would be beneficial.
 They may need to inhale supplemental oxygen at night and perhaps during the day as well.
 In certain cases surgery may be performed to remove damaged areas in lungs.
 A lung transplant may be performed if a lung is severely damaged and if a new lung is available.
 Hopefully researchers will soon discover new ways to help people with chronic obstructive pulmonary disease.